 I’ve been thinking a lot about death recently, or perhaps, it is death that has been thinking of me.
 Did I ever tell you I can see ghosts?
-It’s true; I see ‘em all the time.
-When you’ve known death and its many faces, you know that the duty of the dead is they remind us to live.
-So, I suppose, what I really should be saying is; recently I have been thinking a lot about life.
+It’s true–I see ‘em all the time.
+When you’ve known death and its many faces, you learn that the duty of the dead is to remind us to live.
+So, I suppose, what I really should be saying is, recently I have been thinking a lot about life.

-There are many ghosts to be found in the Fall as death litters the ground with it’s decayed trinkets.
-The advent of autumn looms as the last leaves atop my family tree have begun to wither away like the last lick of embers in an arid hearth.
-All the men who have raised me are either dead or dying, and I steel myself for what will be a weary winter chasing the spirits of my fathers into that long night I cannot follow.
+There are many ghosts to be found in the Fall, as death litters the ground with it’s decayed trinkets.
+The advent of autumn looms as the last leaves atop my family tree have begun to wither away, like the last lick of embers in an arid hearth.
+The halls of my childhood home are haunted by another family now, and all the men who have raised me are either dead or dying.
+As I steel myself for what will be a weary winter, chasing the spirits of my fathers into that long night I cannot follow, I marvel at just how easily the metal within me bends.

-I am trying to find the beauty in the changing of leaves, but it’s all I can do to seek some semblance of warmth amidst the coldest season of my life.
-There is a vision painted in the mist of their dwindling breath, to live the life they couldn’t.
-To do what I must to survive until spring’s sun thaws the ice that has long made a home in my heart.
+The branches are all but bare above me.
+I am trying to see the beauty in the changing of leaves, but it’s all I can do to seek some semblance of warmth amidst the coldest season of my life.
+To do what I must to survive, until spring’s sun thaws the ice that has long made a home in my heart.
 For now, I dream about life, and I think about death, and I see ghosts in the shivering trees.
-There will always be a longing to see green leaves back on those branches so barren; now I know this is called grief.
+There will always be a longing to see green leaves back on those branches so barren; I have learned you call this grief.

 – I G